jan-kucera/Ball-n-Hoop-Ver.2/README.md

 It actually consists of two acrylics with dimensions 450x230x5mm.
 They stand on four small rubber legs.
 There are eight holes in the board - seven mounting holes and one hole for cabels.
 The displacement of the holes can be seen in following picture:

+### Box

+The electronics box is made of 5mm thick plywood.
+Dimensions: 23x11x4 centimeters.
+We designed the box in Fusion 360 and used the sketches for cutting the sides of the box in laser cutter.

+#### Front side

+Taking from left to right, there is a 15mm switch hole, beneath this switch hole is a 4.9mm hole for indication led, then there is an 8mm hole for input voltage, a 15mm hole for a DIN connector (it provides access to Raspberry Pi pins), a 16mm hole for a Raspberry Pi shutdown button and lastly a second hole for an indication LED.

+#### Components

+- ON/OFF switch, panel mount
+- DC power connector, jack, 2.1mm x 5.5mm, panel mount
+- DIN 5 female connector, panel mount, 180°
+- button, panel mount

 ### Light

 The whole concept of a model light differs completely from the previous version of the model (*version 1*).
 Previously, we dismantled a LED bulb and used its components to make the model light.
 Now, we decided to make the light on our own.
 Thus, we have made a schematic and a PCB in Autodesk Eagle PCB designer.